Murdaugh family: Randolph Murdaugh Sr.

-Randolph Sr.'s youngest son, Johnny Murdaugh (1918-1987), joined the United States Army and served as a paratrooper.
-He was the highest decorated veteran of World War II from Hampton County, receiving a Silver Star, two Bronze Stars, and two Purple Hearts.
-After the war he retired to become a farmer.
+Randolph Sr.'s younger son, Johnny Murdaugh (1918–1987), joined the United States Army and served as a paratrooper in World War II.
+He was the highest decorated veteran of that war from Hampton County, receiving a Silver Star, two Bronze Stars and two Purple Hearts.
+After the war he left the Army and returned to Hampton County and became a farmer.

 Randolph "Buster" Murdaugh Jr.

-Randolph Murdaugh Sr. was succeeded by his son, Randolph "Buster" Murdaugh Jr., who served from 1940 to 1986.
+Randolph Sr. was succeeded by his son, Randolph "Buster" Murdaugh Jr., who served as circuit solicitor from 1940 to 1986.
 In his forty-six years in office, Buster ran opposed only twice.
-A few months after the death of his father, Buster sued the railroad, claiming that poor maintenance of the rail crossing had contributed to the accident.
-Although there was speculation that the crash was no accident, with some believing that MurdaughSr. intentionally stopped his car on the tracks to commit suicide or that the crash was alcohol-related, the railroad settled the lawsuit for an undisclosed sum.
+A few months after the train collision, Buster sued the C&WC, claiming that poor maintenance of the grade crossing had contributed to his father's death.
+Although there was speculation that the crash wasn't an accident, with some believing that Randolph Sr. intentionally stopped his car on the tracks to commit suicide or that the crash was alcohol-related, the C&WC settled the lawsuit for an undisclosed sum.

 Buster was known for "his love of chewing tobacco, his courtroom prowess and his flair for acting out murders before spellbound juries".
-According to Professor John Blume of Cornell Law School, he was rebuked several times by the state supreme court for improper closing arguments in death penalty cases and for arguing in a rape case that if the defendant was acquitted he would release other accused rapists.
-In 1956 he was indicted by a federal grand jury for allegedly warning a bootlegger to move a moonshine still into a neighboring county to avoid the revenuers; he was acquitted.
+According to Professor John Blume of Cornell Law School, Buster was rebuked several times by the state supreme court for improper closing arguments in death penalty cases and for arguing in a rape case that if the defendant was acquitted he would release other accused rapists.
+In 1956 he was indicted by a federal grand jury for allegedly warning a bootlegger to move a moonshine still into a neighboring county to avoid revenuers; he was acquitted.
 Buster retired in 1986 and died in 1998.

 Randolph Murdaugh III

-Buster was succeeded as a solicitor by his son, Randolph Murdaugh III, who took office in 1986.
+Buster was succeeded as solicitor by his son, Randolph Murdaugh III, who took office in 1986.
 He ran unopposed in every election and held office until retiring in 2006.
 Randolph III was married to Elizabeth Alexander and had four children including three sons, Randolph IV (called Randy) and Richard Alexander (called Alex, b.
-May 27, 1968), both of whom entered the family firm; and John Marvin.
+May 27, 1968), both of whom entered the Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED) law firm; and John Marvin.
 In 2019 Randolph III was awarded the Order of the Palmetto, South Carolina's highest civilian recognition, by Governor Henry McMaster.
-He retired in 2006 and died of natural causes June 10, 2021.
+He retired in 2006 and died of natural causes on June 10, 2021.

 Alex Murdaugh

-Richard Alexander "Alex" Murdaugh (born May 27, 1968) is an American attorney and convicted murderer from South Carolina.

-Alex graduated from University of South Carolina in 1990 and from the University of South Carolina School of Law in 1994.
-He soon joined the family firm, volunteering part-time in the 14th circuit solicitor's office.
-Alex married Margaret Kennedy Branstetter (called Maggie) and had two sons, Richard Alexander MurdaughJr. (called Buster) and Paul Terry Murdaugh (called Paul), who was born in 1999.
+Richard Alexander "Alex" Murdaugh was born May 27, 1968.
+He graduated from University of South Carolina in 1990 and from University of South Carolina's School of Law in 1994.
+He soon joined the Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED) law firm, volunteering part-time in the 14th circuit solicitor's office.
+Alex married Margaret Kennedy Branstetter (called Maggie) and had two sons, Richard Alexander Jr. (called Buster) and Paul.
+On March 2, 2023, Alex was convicted of the shooting deaths of Margaret and Paul and is currently serving two life sentences in prison, without the possibility of parole.